jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Preliminaries
 -------------
-This guide is written as a step-by-step tutorial, one that I've tried to keep approachable to people with limited Terraform or Nix experience.
+This guide is written as a step-by-step tutorial, one that I've tried to keep approachable for people with limited Terraform or Nix experience.
 I try to err on the side of going in too _much_ detail, but Nix and Terraform are both incredibly complex, and there are bound to be details important to you that I thought better to skip or leave implicit.
 If you're confused at any point, you can always consult the [end result's source code](https://github.com/jonascarpay/iplz).